leandrosev/Machine-Learning-with-Python/README.md

     Algorithms used:
         -  Linear, Ridge and Lasso Regression
         -  Logistic Regression
-        -  Random Forests and Stohastic Gradient Descent Reggresors
+        -  Random Forests and Stohastic Gradient Descent Regresors
         -  Random Forests, SVM and kNN Classifiers

     For hyperparameter tuning, Grid-Search was used.